Why Do People Cheat and Have Affairs?

 People may have differing opinions on what type of an affair is worse, physical or emotional.
 However it is up to the hurt partner to decide how hurt they will be.

-In fact most people seem to agree that having an emotional affair with someone has more of an impact on the hurt partner than simply having sex with that person.
-If the unfaithful partner becomes emotionally attached to the third party creating a stronger bond, even falling in love, his spouse may feel that it is too hard to overcome that large of a breach of trust.
+In fact most people seem to agree that having an emotional affair with someone has more of an impact on the hurt partner than simply having sex with another person.
+If the unfaithful partner becomes emotionally attached to the third party creating a stronger bond, even falling in love, his spouse may feel that it is too hard to overcome that large of a betrayal.

 In any case there can be many reasons for someone to have an affair or cheat on their spouse.